Boost Your Fair Credit Score In 12 Months

 Alternatively, you really could have missed more than a few payments on your loans and bills.
 It doesn’t matter why this happened; just know that it has affected your overall credit score.

 With this in mind, your first course of action would be to take a closer look at your credit score and see if there are any glaring points that you can work out.
-The quickest and easiest way to do this would be to use the free iMoney CreditScore.
-It will not only show you your credit score (as provided by RAMCI) but also provide helpful advice on what you’re doing wrong.
+Services like Experian and CTOS will provide you with credit reports that outline any missed payments and/or unpaid bills.
+It will also show you any debt or credit cards that you own – just remember that you actually need to have loans and credit lines to have a good credit score.

 Any missed payments should be your priority.
 These are usually the easiest to resolve, especially if the sums aren’t too big.
 Your payment history accounts for 40% of your credit score, and fixing it does the most to bring your rating up.